 However, if that same partner never opened up emotionally and instead resorted to denying responsibility and emotionally shutting down, then they’re a bad communicator.

 It’s that simple.
-Each of those traits is another sign of a toxic relationship to add to your list.
+Each of those traits is another warning sign of a toxic relationship to add to your list.

 Did your partner even attempt to tear you down while you struggled with something, like losing weight, getting in shape, starting a business, or getting a degree?
 Did you even tear them down for those things?